 1. Start small – add a colourful hair accessory, tie, belt, or bag

-Making the decision to start wearing more colour doesn’t mean that you have to wear it from head to toe.
-Adding small pops of colour to your everyday outfits can have a transformative effect, whilst giving you a chance to get used to the idea of wearing brighter things.
+Deciding to start wearing more colour doesn’t mean you have to wear it from head to toe.
+Adding small pops of colour to your everyday outfits can have a transformative effect, while giving you a chance to get used to wearing brighter things.

-For example, if you tend to wear black, perhaps you could simply add a colourful bag, belt, hair accessory, or tie.
-Or maybe you could opt for a piece of clothing with a black and white print that has a splash of colour included too.
+For example, if you tend to wear black, perhaps you could add a colourful bag, belt, hair accessory, or tie.
+Or maybe you could opt for a piece of clothing with a black and white print that has a splash of colour included.

-Adding colour to your outfit in small ways will allow you the opportunity to experiment with different colours.
-This is a great way to help you decide which ones make you feel good, and which you want to steer clear of.
-It will also help normalise wearing colour and start to break the cycle of automatically reaching for colours that help you blend in.
+Adding colour to your outfit in small ways will allow you to experiment with different colours.
+This is a great way to help you decide which ones make you feel good, and which to steer clear of.
+It’ll also help normalise wearing colour and start breaking the cycle of automatically reaching for colours that help you blend in.

 2. Focus on fit first, and colour second

-While it’s important to make sure that you like the colour or pattern of any outfit you wear, it’s just as important – if not more important – to be happy with the fit.
-Wearing clothes that are too baggy may leave you feeling frumpy or bigger than you actually are, while wearing clothes that are too tight can result in you feeling exposed and vulnerable.
+While it’s important to make sure you like the colour or pattern of any outfit, it’s just as important – if not more important – to be happy with the fit.
+Wearing clothes that are too baggy may leave you feeling frumpy or bigger than you are.
+On the other hand, wearing clothes that are too tight can leave you feeling exposed and vulnerable.

-Adding colour into the mix in both of these situations may cause you to feel even more self-conscious, and put you off wearing colour, prints, or anything else that might draw attention altogether.
+Adding colour in both of these situations may cause you to feel even more self-conscious and put you off wearing anything that might draw attention altogether.

 3. Choose colours that complement your skin’s undertone

-If you want to incorporate more colour into your personal style, it can help to consider not only which colours you’re instantly drawn to, but also which colours complement your skin’s undertone.
-When we talk about the skin’s undertone, we aren’t referring to how light or dark our skin is, but to the warm, cool, or neutral colour that shines through underneath.
+If you’d like to incorporate more colour into your style, it can help to consider which colours you’re instantly drawn to and which complement your skin’s undertone.
+When we talk about this, we aren’t referring to how light or dark our skin is, but to the warm, cool, or neutral colour that shines through underneath.

 If you have a cool undertone, your skin is likely to have hints of blue, red, or pink, whereas if you have a warm undertone, your skin will have a more peachy, golden, or yellow complexion.
-Skin that has a neutral undertone will have a mix of cool and warm undertones that are roughly the same colour as your actual skin tone.
+Skin with a neutral undertone will have a mix of cool and warm undertones roughly the same colour as your actual skin tone.

-You can determine your undertone by doing things like identifying what colour the majority of the veins in your arms are, assessing whether gold or silver jewellery suits you best, and thinking about your hair and eye colour.
+You can determine your undertone by identifying what colour most of the veins in your arms are, assessing whether gold or silver jewellery suits you best, and thinking about your hair and eye colour.
 Have a read of this article from Healthline to find out more.

-Knowing your skin’s undertone can guide you when it comes to making wardrobe colour choices.
-Warm undertones look particularly good against colours like coral, honey, and cream – or earthy and rusty tones such as deep greens, reds, and oranges.
+Knowing your skin’s undertone can guide you in making wardrobe colour choices.
+Warm undertones look particularly good against colours like coral, honey, and cream or earthy and rusty tones, such as deep greens, reds, and oranges.

 Cool undertones, on the other hand, are often complemented by frosty blues, purples, and pinks.
 Neutral skin tones are often suited to a more muted version of bright colours like jade green, lagoon blue, or cornsilk yellow.

-If you love a particular colour, but you think that it doesn’t suit your skin undertone, you could consider wearing it on your bottom half, rather than up by your face.
+If you love a particular colour but think it doesn’t suit your skin undertone, you could consider wearing it on your bottom half, rather than up by your face.

 4. Explore different ways to wear colour